lonkecxd/js-lazer/README.txt

-A Pen created at CodePen.io.
+A Pen created By Chen Xiangdong.
 You can find this one at https://codepen.io/cxd/pen/PJKxpY.